rsp/deno-clipboard/README.md

 be removed - to preserve single-line strings being single-line, but maybe this is not the right way to do it.
 The other option would be to preserve the trailing newline but also to get one if it wasn't there.
-Currently I chose to remove it because newlines in the clipboard sometimes are problemating (like automatically starting commands when pasten in the terminal).
+Currently I chose to remove it because newlines in the clipboard sometimes are problematic (like automatically starting commands when pasted into the terminal).
 TODO: think about it.

 Issues